-Here are my top 5 tips for starting solids with a preemie:
+Here are my top 5 tips for starting solids with your preemie or NICU baby:

-- Wait… Seriously wait as long as you can!
+Seriously, wait as long as you can!
 Their little guts are underdeveloped and need extra time to heal.
-Breastmilk is a great healer for getting digestion and immunity on track, but if that isn’t an option, an organic formula will do great.
+Breast milk is a great healer for getting digestion and immunity on track, but if that isn’t an option, an organic formula will do great.
 I know it’s hard to wait, but in the long run, it will benefit them.
-We recieved a lot of pressure from our pediatrician to start solids at 4 months (2 months adjusted), and that is when we decided to find a more holistic doctor.
+We received a lot of pressure from our pediatrician to start solids at four months (two months adjusted), and that is when we decided to find a more holistic doctor.
 I am so thankful that we made this switch because her gut has mostly healed, and she is on a great track with her weight gain.
 The problem arises when only one aspect – like weight gain – is addressed, rather than the whole picture.
 The dangers of leaky gut syndrome are far reaching and don’t resolve themselves.

-- Use only real food.
-When starting on solid foods, stay away from packaged foods which are harder to digest.
-Real foods like banana, avocado, apples, etc. have so much more nutrition.
+When starting on solid foods, start with real foods like banana, avocado, apples etc. that have more nutrition than packaged foods.
 Feeding my daughter only enhanced my real food journey, I began to understand that foods that came in a package, even those that were organic, were limited on nutrition.
 I began making my own baby food for her, and I loved knowing that she was getting a great start to life.

-- Good fats!
 Healthy fat is so important for babies, especially preemies.
-Did you know that your brain is literally made of fat?
+Did you know the human brain is made of almost 60% fat?
 This means that in order for our little ones to develop well, extra fats go a long way.
-So what’s considered a good fat?
-Avocado, coconut oil, butter.
-These fats are the best way for your baby to get full and be healthy without harmful grains.
+Good fats like avocado, coconut oil, butter are a good way for your baby to get full and be healthy.
 We literally put fat in every meal that our kids eat, and have seen great results from this.
-We love knowing that good fats help them digest their meats and vegtables and give their brain an extra boost.
-We also give our kids a dose of cod liver oil, which also aids in adding healthy fat to their diet.
+We love knowing that good fats help them digest their meats and vegetables and give their brain an extra boost.

-- Patience is a virtue.
-I think the other part of this equation is how your baby is doing.
 Watch your baby for signs of readiness.
-Can s/he sit up un assisted?
+Can they sit up un assisted?
 Are they curious about what’s on your plate?
 Do they seem hungry after nursing or a bottle?
 If yes, then give it a go.
 If baby pushes the food away or doesn’t take much, don’t worry.
 In time they will.
-Just enjoy the process and remember that each baby has their own process.
+Just enjoy the moment and remember that each baby has their own process.

-- Have FUN!
-Making your own baby food can be a ton of fun.
+Starting solids with your preemie or NICU baby and making your own baby food can be a ton of fun.
 I always loved finding healthy real food recipes for my preemie and finding her favorite flavors.
-There are so many options for making and storing baby food now that it is actaully really easy!
+There are so many options for making and storing baby food now that it is actually really easy!